AdobeDocs/campaign.en/help/v8/start/upgrades.md

 These upgrades can be:

-* Major upgrades, from a major version to another, for example from v7 to v8
+* **Major upgrades**, from a major version to another, for example from v7 to v8.
-* Minor upgrades, from a minor version to another,  for example from v8.5 to v8.6
+* **Minor upgrades**, from a minor version to another,  for example from v8.5 to v8.6.
-* Patch upgrades, fom a patch version to another, for example from v8.5.1, v8.5.2
+* **Patch upgrade**s, fom a patch version to another, for example from v8.5.1, v8.5.2.

 Detailed information about each new version is available in the [Release notes](release-notes.md).

-To ensure a stable configuration, Adobe recommends that you install **the exact same version** on all servers that are running on the same client configuration.
+To ensure a stable configuration, Adobe recommends that you install **the exact same version** on all your Campaign servers.
 In addition, except mentioned otherwise in the [Release notes](release-notes.md), the client console must be on **the exact same version** as the server instance.
 Learn how to upgrade your client console [in this page](../start/connect.md#upgrade-ac-console).

-As a Campaign Managed Services customer, when a new version is available, your infrastructure is upgraded by Adobe without any further action.
+As a Campaign Managed Services customer, when a new Campaign version is available, your infrastructure is upgraded by Adobe without any further action.

-In addition, as a customer, ensure that you are using the latest supported versions of the systems listed in the [Compatibility matrix](compatibility-matrix.md).
+Note that, as a customer, you must ensure that you are using the latest supported versions of the systems listed in the [Compatibility matrix](compatibility-matrix.md).

 ## How to check your Campaign version {#version}

-Access the **Help > About…** menu to check your version.
+To check your Campaign version, access the **Help > About…** menu from the client console.

 ![](assets/ac-version.png)